smusmo/data-visualization-in-python/README.md

 **This tutorial is citatable, the DOI number is shown in the README.md file of my GitHub repository: [data-visualization-in-python](https://github.com/tengjian-zou/data-visualization-in-python)**

-# Data visualization in Python.ipynb includes the following visualizations
+# "Data visualization in Python.ipynb" includes the following visualizations

 1. Word cloud.